pyrotek45/avon/tutorial/TUTORIAL.md

 **`--root <dir>`** — Prepend this directory to all generated paths
 - **Default behavior:** If `--root` is not specified, files are written relative to the current working directory where `avon` is executed
-- **Required for safety:** Prevents accidental writes to system directories
+- **Recommended for safety:** Prevents accidental writes to system directories
 - All file paths are resolved relative to this directory (or current directory if not specified)
 - Example: `--root ./output` means `@config.yml` becomes `./output/config.yml`
 - Example: Without `--root`, running `avon deploy config.av` from `/home/user/project/` writes `@config.yml` to `/home/user/project/config.yml`
-- **Always use this flag** to keep your deployments contained and predictable
+- **Use this flag** to keep your deployments contained and predictable

 **`--force`** — Overwrite existing files without warning
 - **Destructive:** Permanently replaces existing files